Gastronomic Adventures in South America

 Decide your Destinations | You Decide Dates | Choose Experiences | Let us Design your Tour

 Incredibly diverse, attractive, innovative, and very tasty.
-In our opinion it is the best food in the world and we like to travel and eat).
-Benefiting from one of the most biodiverse environments on Earth, and some of the inventive Chefs.
+In our opinion it is the best food in the world (and we really like to travel and eat).
+Benefiting from one of the most biodiverse environments, and some of the most inventive chefs.
 Peruvian food is often a work of art, even at modest restaurants or just at home.

 Chile is one of the big wine powerhouses, and delicious stuff it is too!
 From the Andes to the Pacific, spectacular wineries, very old vines, indigenous grapes, wild vines, “old school” technology, and cutting edge science.
 Chile has it all.

 The Argentine BBQ called Asado is a national icon, and Argentine men bristle with pride at the way they prepare it.
 Peruvian Ceviche, Curanto from Chile, the Colombian Bandeja Paisa, Salteños from Bolivia, Mexican Mole and Gallo Pinto in Nicaragua….the list goes on.
 Come and eat your way round Latin America!